atolab/zenoh-web/content/blog/2023-04-01-key-expressions-1.md

 Glad you asked, inner monologue of my future reader, forcing you to read this question in your mind was definitely helpful!

 As aluded to repeatedly in this post, KEs define sets of keys, and operations in Zenoh are addressed by KE, so they affect sets of things.
 In fact, there are four ways an operation on a KE can affect data associated with a given KE:
-1. If the KEs define disjoint sets (where there doesn't exist a key that belongs to both), they just don't interract.
+1. If the KEs define disjoint sets (where there doesn't exist a key that belongs to both), they just don't interact.
 2. If the operation KE and the existing data's KE define sets that have keys in common, like `a/*` and `*/b` both contain the `a/b` key, they are said to _intersect_.
 That means the operation will affect at least a subset of the existing data.
 Intersection is always symmetric: A intersects with B implies that B intersects with A.
 3. If the operation KE's set contains all keys defined by the existing data's KE, the operation KE is said to _include_ the existing data KE.
 This means that the operation will affect _all_ of the existing data.
 Note that inclusion is generally asymmetric, but that "A includes B" or "B includes A" implies that "A and B intersect".
 4. If the operation KE and data KE define the same set, they are equal.
 This is the only situation where inclusion is symmetrical, and thanks to our previously discussed [3 steps program](#specifying-the-kel), this is equivalent to string equality.